realDragonium/Ultraviolet/README.md

 - Tableflip has been removed and all related features

 ## What is it
 Like [Infrared](https://github.com/haveachin/infrared), Ultraviolet is an ultra lightweight Minecraft reverse proxy written in Go.
 Not even sure or this will be a production ready software some day, its mostly a different structure I want to try and see what kind of effect it has on performance and such.
-It should work most of the time, although there isnt much code/features dedicated to prevent some mistakes from happening or which can recover when certain errors occur.
+It should work most of the time, although there isnt much code/features dedicated to prevent some mistakes from happening or which can recover when certain errors occurs.

 ## Some notes